pranjali301/terraform-jenkins-eks/README.md

 ### 3. NGINX Deployment

-After the EKS cluster is successfully deployed, Jenkins will use Helm to deploy an NGINX application on the newly created Kubernetes cluster.
+After the EKS cluster is successfully deployed, Jenkins will deploy an NGINX application on the newly created Kubernetes cluster.
 This sets up a functional Kubernetes environment with a simple web application.

 ## Steps to Deploy